dummyguy360/ReduxSpire/notes/README/README.txt

-OpenSpire-Remade
+OpenSpire-Remake
-	A Decompilation of Sugary Spire's P rank 1.01 build by burnedpopcorn180
+	A Decompilation of the Sugary Spire "P Rank" build by burnedpopcorn180

-Original GameMaker Version: 2023.2.0.71

-(Note that the original OpenSpire was NOT used during the making of this decomp)
+GameMaker Version Used: 2023.6.0.92

+NOTE THAT THE ORIGINAL OPENSPIRE WAS NOT USED
+DURING THE MAKING OF THIS DECOMPILATION

 --------------------------------------------------------
 Project Decompiled by Ultimate_GMS2_Decompiler_v3.csx